 And what about the environment?
 APEs – a type of cleaning compound with bioactive consequences – have been banned in the UK for their effect on an organism’s endocrine system.
 And to go back to bleach, advocates of this ubiquitous cleaner will claim that water processing and treatment rapidly reduce bleach to chloride ions, and that there is no real possibility of the formation of trace toxic by-products, however bleach is formed from the organochlorine family of chemicals which are rarely found in nature and which can take centuries to decompose.
 Greenpeace has called for a complete end to organochlorine production.

-Here at Initial we’ve wised up to the harm that prolonged exposure to certain chemicals can cause to both our colleagues, customers and the environment.
-As a business we take health and safety extremely seriously and as a result have moved away from the use of harsh cleaning chemicals in our business.
-Our bathroom deep cleaning service now uses environmentally friendly bio-preparations that contain bio-enzymes, as does our eco-cap urinal odour control product and the cleaning sprays we use to support it.
-We even wrote a blog about how the future of hygiene will contain bacteria; have a read here.
-In it we suggested that Bio-enzyme products should be seen as a rising star in as the future of hygiene, and view that is further supported by the health implications - discussed above - of continued exposure to harsh chemicals.
+Here at Initial, we’ve wised up to the harm that prolonged exposure to certain chemicals can cause to both our colleagues, customers and the environment.
+As a business, we take health and safety extremely seriously and as a result, have moved away from the use of harsh cleaning chemicals in our business.
+Our bathroom deep cleaning service uses environmentally friendly bio-preparations that contain bio-enzymes, as does our eco-cap urinal odour control product and the cleaning sprays we use to support it.
+We even wrote a blog about how the future of hygiene will contain bacteria; which you can read here.
+We are proud to be able to offer bio-preparations for both bathroom deep cleaning, as well as for hand hygiene purposes.

 Contact the experts at Initial to find out how you can have a clean and healthy workplace without the health risks caused by harsh cleaning chemicals.

 Discover the hygiene hotspots in your office and find out which of our products and services will help you achieve piece of mind.